ibexa/documentation-developer/docs/releases/ez_platform_v3.0.md

 ### Random sorting

 The list of common Sort Clauses has been extended by the Random sorting option.

+### Custom Workflow transition color

+You can configure a custom color for each of the transitions defined in the Workflow.

 ## Other changes